replicatedhq/replicated-field-labs/README.md

 A set of different curricula and tracks based on the current set of working labs.
 Will evolve over time.

-#### Replicated intro for developers and field teams
+#### Replicated Intro for Developers and Field Teams

-If you're technical and getting hands on with Replicated
+If you're technical and getting hands on with Replicated, do these labs in order.
+More will be added here.
+Good for developers packaging an app as well as Support/Success/Solutions Engineers working with Replicated in customer environments.

 1. [Lab 0 - Hello World](https://github.com/replicatedhq/kots-field-labs/tree/main/labs/lab00-hello-world)
 2. [Lab 1 - Using Analyzers](https://github.com/replicatedhq/kots-field-labs/tree/main/labs/lab01-ui-analyzers)